ribasco/gif-reader/README.md

 **GifReader Test (GifReaderDemo.java)**

-Note: A buffer overflow warning is shown below to indicate that the output data was trimmed by the decoder.
+Note: A buffer overflow warning was shown below to indicate that the output data for the current frame was trimmed by the decoder instead of throwing an error.

 ```text
 ====================================================